HuggingGraph: Understanding the Supply Chain of LLM Ecosystem: Experiment and Finding

 \subsection{RQ \#2: Supply Chain Structural Analysis}

 {This research question aims to understand the topology and evolution of the LLM supply chain.
 To achieve that, we analyze the structural properties with connectivity and community analysis.}

-\textbf{Connectivity analysis} analyzes the structural connectivity information. \update{We performed weakly connected components (WCC), which identifies maximal sets of nodes that remain connected when edge directions are ignored.
-The total number of WCCs in our supply chain graph is 44,908.} Figure~\ref{fig:wcc_analysis} shows the cumulative distribution function (CDF) of the WCC distribution.
-We made two interesting observations. (i) The largest WCC covers 247,244 nodes, accounting for 61.8\% of all the nodes.
+\textbf{Connectivity analysis}. \update{We computed weakly connected components (WCCs), which identify a maximal subset of nodes that remain connected when edge directions are ignored~\cite{ji2020aquila,ji2020swarmgraph}.
+The total number of WCCs in our supply chain graph is 44,908.}

+Figure~\ref{fig:wcc_analysis} shows the cumulative distribution function (CDF) of the WCC distribution.
+We observe (i) the largest WCC covers 247,244 nodes, accounting for 61.4\% of all the nodes.
 It reflects the dense interconnections that pervade the ecosystem.
-This vital element is essential for effective information sharing, resource allocation, and structural support and is the base of the ecosystem.
-In the largest WCC, major models are included, such as Gemma-2B, DistilBERT, and GPT-2. (ii) In contrast, the remaining WCCs collectively hold 38.6\% of the nodes (i,e,.155,410 nodes), with most having 1, 2 or 3 nodes.
+This vital element is essential for effective information sharing, resource allocation, and structural support, and is the base of the ecosystem.
+In the largest WCC, major models are included, such as \textit{Gemma-2B}, \textit{DistilBERT}, and \textit{GPT-2}. (ii) In contrast, the remaining WCCs collectively hold 38.6\% of the nodes, with most having 1, 2, or 3 nodes.
 This indicates a fragmented outer edge characterized by specialized models, rare datasets, or active experimental projects.
-The prevalence of these small, isolated pieces suggests niche attempts that lack integration with the overall system.
-For example, {zhongqy/RMCBench} (benchmarking dataset) and {yigit69/bert-base-uncased-finetuned-rte-run\_3} (recognizing textual entailment task) remain disconnected due to limited reuse or insufficient metadata.
+The prevalence of these small, isolated pieces suggest niche attempts that lack integration with the overall system.
+For example, \textit{zhongqy/RMCBench} (benchmarking dataset) and \textit{yigit69/bert-base-uncased-finetuned-rte-run\_3} (recognizing textual entailment task) remain disconnected due to limited reuse or insufficient metadata.

-\update{We also computed strongly connected component (SCC), a maximal subgraph in which every node is reachable from every other via directed edges, identifying 398,198 SCCs.
-Remarkably, only 591 of these are non‑trivial (size > 1), collectively encompassing 2,169 nodes (0.54\% of the graph).
+\update{We also computed strongly connected component (SCC)~\cite{ji2018ispan}, a maximal subgraph in which every node is reachable from every other via directed edges, identifying 398,198 SCCs.
+Remarkably, only 591 of these are non‑trivial (size > 1), collectively encompassing 5,047 nodes (1.25\% of the graph).
 The largest SCC comprises 478 dataset nodes, among them \textit{tree‑of‑knowledge} and \textit{OpenHermes‑2.5}, forming a tightly‑knit cluster.
 By contrast, the remaining 99.46\% of nodes each reside in trivial (size‑1) SCCs.}

-\textbf{Community detection} is the process of identifying groups or clusters of nodes within a graph that are more densely connected internally than with the rest of the graph.
-In the context of the LLM supply chain, it reveals semantically or functionally aligned subgraphs that reflect the patterns of reuse and task-specific models or datasets.
-We use the Louvain method~\cite{de2011generalized}, which is a greedy optimization method for maximizing modularity.
-Modularity is a measure of how well a graph is divided into communities, where a high modularity score indicates that most edges fall within communities rather than between them.